-The fifth biannual Streets Alive!
-Ithaca event took place on Sunday, Sept.
-7th, 2014 from 1-5PM along Plain St. in downtown Ithaca.
+The sixth biannual Streets Alive!
+Ithaca event took place on Sunday, May 3rd, 2015 from 1-5PM along Cayuga St. and Court st. in downtown Ithaca.

 On a fairly sunny and cool day in September of 2012, Ithaca held its first ever Streets Alive!
 Ithaca.
 On Sunday September 23rd 2012, from 1-4pm, Cayuga Street was closed to cars and open to people for 10 whole city blocks.
 Approximately 100 volunteers helped manage the intersections, take pictures and surveys, take care of event details, and offer bike repair.
 Somewhere around 1800 to 2400 people enjoyed the open street: strolling, mingling, biking, rollerskating, chalking, dancing, eating ice cream and popcorn, learning new skills in the bike rodeo, talking transportation, doing tai chi, or four square, or hula hooping, or just hanging out.
 It was AWESOME!